Mapping the French mathematical optimization community (Part I)

 Why using LightGraphs?

-• After testing up a bit networkit, I was a bit puzzled by the lack of documentation.
-Most of the time, the docstring in the C++ wrapper are missing, and I had some trouble figuring out how exactly to use the different functions.
+, I was a bit puzzled by the lack of documentation.
+Most of the time, the docstring in the C++ wrapper are missing, and I had some trouble figuring out how exactly to use the different functions. graph-tools

-• graph-tools is impressive (really, you should check the tutorials).
+is impressive (really, you should check the tutorials).
 To the best of my knowledge, it is one of the graph libraries offering among the most advanced algorithms for community detection, based on Stochastic Block Model (SBM) analysis.
-However, I could not choose graph-tools as I am currently working on my good old personal laptop, which comes with only 4Go of RAM.
-Thus, I am unable to compile graph-tool, as it requires at least 3Go of RAM and more than 1h to be compiled (I guess that's the price to depend on boost::graph).
+However, I could not choosegraph-tools

 On the contrary, LightGraphs achieves pretty good performance (as stated in this benchmark) and is a lightweight library.
 It is written entirely in Julia, and relying on a language with built-in linear algebra will prove useful for the next post, where we will focus on the detection of communities in our graph.